 Regular and punctual attendance on ALL clinical days is required.
-Absences or tardiness from clinical rotations for unexcused reasons will not be tolerated.
-The student may be subject to expulsion from the clinical externship if more than two absences are recorded.
-All absences, regardless of excuse, must be made up by the student.
+Absences or tardiness from clinical rotations for reasons other than health or emergencies will not be tolerated.
+The student may be subject to expulsion from the program if more than two absences are recorded.
+All absences, regardless of excuse, must be made up by the student and must not interfere with the current student placement schedule.
 The student must coordinate the make-up day with the externship coordinator and the clinical site.
+The student must notify the clinical site and the coordinator of all absences or tardies as far in advance as possible or at least within the first hour they are scheduled.
+A student who is late by ten minutes or more will be considered officially tardy.
+Two official tardies will constitute one absence.
+A single "no call, no show" will result in immediate expulsion from the program.